Becklyn/201created-security/README.md

 C201\Security\C201SecurityBundle::class => ['all' => true],
 ```
 - Run `php bin/console doctrine:migrations:diff` to create a Doctrine migration for the User entity.
 Check the migrations file and manually remove anything unrelated to the c201_users table.
 Execute the migration by running `php bin/console doctrine:migrations:migrate`
+- Set the 'secret' configuration option, see below for details.
 - The bundle uses Symfony Mailer to send email.
 If you wish to use any feature requiring email dispatch, create a mailer.yaml file in the config/packages folder with the following contents:
 ```
 framework: